 Once it is established that a CVA is viable, and is likely to be viewed favourably by the creditors’, the company will appoint an IP to prepare the proposals which will explain how the company got into difficulty and what is likely to change.
 The proposals also include details about the company’s assets and how they are to be dealt with.
 It is usual to exclude assets that are essential for future trading such as book debts, plant and equipment, etc

 The proposals need to demonstrate to creditors that they will get a better return than through other forms of insolvency.

 The draft proposal will then be reviewed by the directors’ and revisions made, if necessary.
-At this stage the IP and the directors’ should be confident that the company will be able to adhere to the terms of the CVA and if a final draft cannot be agreed, then the IP may recommend that the company enters into administration, or liquidation as an alternative.
+At this stage the IP and the directors’ should be confident that the company will be able to adhere to the terms of the CVA and if a final draft cannot be agreed, then the IP may recommend that the company enters into administration

 The Nominee’s Report

 The Nominee will produce a report on the proposals and offer an opinion as to whether the proposal has a reasonable chance of being approved, and implemented, and whether it should be put forward to the company’s creditors’ for their consideration.